appleseedhq/appleseed-maya/docs/source/shaders/as_voronoi3d.rst

 * Minkowski metric
 * Karlsruhe metric

+The sum of the square difference is also known as the Manhattan metric.

-The Minkowski metric is a generalized metric whose P parameter allows you to go from Euclidian distance to Tchebychev distance.
+The Minkowski metric is a generalized metric whose P parameter allows you to go from the Euclidian distance when P has a value of 2, to the Manhattan distance when P has a value of 1, and as P reaches infinity, it represents the Tchebychev metric.

 The Akritean distance if a weighted mix of the Euclidian distance, and the Tchebychev distance.